Open-Reviews/Mangrove/blog/source/_posts/Project-announcement.md

 To be able to use technology in a way that actually helps us and releases creative and innovative energy, I believe that we need to rethink some of the fundamental architectures that internet services are built on today.
 Most importantly, we need people to create alternatives.

-We have founded [PlantingSpace](https://planting.space) to work on new approaches and technologies that we ourselves would like to see in the world.
+We have founded [Open Reviews Association](https://open-reviews.net/) to work on new approaches and technologies that we ourselves would like to see in the world.
 Open reviews are one of them.

 We are proposing an architecture that allows to disentangle the data layer from the layer of value adding services and products.
 To create the data layer for an ecosystem of open reviews, we launched the [Mangrove](https://mangrove.reviews) initiative.
 It aims at providing the infrastructure that enables everyone in the world with an internet access to contribute and help create an open dataset for reviews that can be used by individuals, organisations, businesses, researchers, or entrepreneurs.